 Religion in the United States

 According to a 2007 survey, about 78 percent of United States population is Christian, with Protestants accounting for 51.3 percent, Roman Catholics – 23.9 percent and other Christians – 3.3 percent.
 Non-Christian religions account for 4.7 percent of the population, including Jewish (1.7 percent), Buddhist (0.7 percent) and Muslim (0.6 percent).
-The 2007 estimate also reveals that 16.1 percent of Americans described themselves as having no religion or being agnostic or atheist.
+A 2015 estimate also reveals that 16.1 percent of Americans described themselves as having no religion or being agnostic or atheist.

 Language in the United States